CrazyCoder613/awesome-vue/README.md

 - [Realtime quiz framework](https://github.com/ably-labs/realtime-quiz-framework) - A starter kit built with NodeJS, VueJS and Ably providing the scalable base networking framework to host a live quiz
 - [LogChimp](https://github.com/logchimp/logchimp) - Open-source software to track your customer's feedback to build better products.
 - [Trooveo](https://github.com/joek85/trooveo) - Search, listen to YouTube videos (Audio Only), No YouTube Api.
+- [Yacht](https://github.com/Selfhostedpro/Yacht) - A Docker container management webui using Vuetify for a hassle free way of managing docker containers and projects.
 ### Commercial Products

 - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.